smalam119/PubNub-Push-Notification-V4/README.md

 This is an implementation of pubnub push notification using GCM (cough...FCM) for android.
 PubNub is a real time data stream service.
 It has a Java SDK which offers real time push notification service.Implimentation is quiet straight forward and Pubnub official documentation has a step by step instruction.
 But upgrading the SDK from v3 to v4 some previous defination and method doesnot work anymore.
 Though V4 has documentation for push notifications but those are only provided in code snipets.
 Moreover Google shifted from GCM to FCM which creates a little bit of confusion.
-So in this project push notification for android client is implemented using Pubnub v4 and FCM.
+So in this project to make things easier push notification for android client is implemented using Pubnub v4 and FCM.

 ## Libraries used
 * Pubnub 4.2.0